 What is Fastmail?

 Fastmail is a security-focused email service provider.
-If you’re tired of the email services that serve you ads, you will find none of that here.
+If you're tired of the email services like Gmail that serve you ads, you will find none of that here.
 However, the service has no free version even for individuals.
 Fastmail business accounts have a separate tier of offerings, including the option to set up a custom domain and more.

 Previously owned by Opera, Fastmail has been operating independently since 2013.
 The product is run from Australia by Fastmail Pty Ltd., although the main Fastmail servers are based in New York and Amsterdam.
 In 2019, the product came out with a new visual identity and changed their title from FastMail to Fastmail.